BartoszBrodowski/BartoszBrodowski/README.md

 <br />

-## What are my current interests? :yo_yo:
+## What are my latest interests? :yo_yo:

-Most probably front-end/design stuff like creating web apps etc. Im really keen on JS and CSS, which also made me want to pick up React.
+Most probably front-end stuff like creating web apps etc. Im really keen on JS and CSS, which also made me want to pick up React.

 <br />